go0ty/neopixel-info/README.md

 # Pi / NeoPixel News & Weather

-Using NeoPixels to create a Python news &amp; weather information screen.
+Using Raspberry Pi, Python, and NeoPixels to create a news &amp; weather information screen.